 A small number of arbitrators dominate ECT decision-making

-25 arbitrators have captured the decision-making in 44 per cent of the ECT cases while two-thirds have also acted as legal counsel in other investment treaty disputes.
+Until end of 2017, 25 arbitrators had captured the decision-making in 44 per cent of the ECT cases while two-thirds have also acted as legal counsel in other investment treaty disputes.
 Acting as arbitrator and lawyer in different cases has led to growing concerns over conflicts of interest, particularly because this small group of lawyers have secured extremely corporate-friendly interpretations of the ECT, paving the way for even more expensive claims against states in the future.

 Some of the busiest ECT arbitrators with a track record of siding with corporations

 |Total number of ECT claims||Role in ECT claims||Law firm||What you should know about the arbitrator|

 |9||Exclusively nominated by investors.||Wilmer Hale||ECT cases against Spain and the Czech Republic boosted his rather recent career as super-arbitrator.
 A real go-to arbitrator for investors who appointed him in 18 of his total 20 ISDS cases.
 In the infamous Philip Morris suit over anti-smoking laws in Uruguay, Born was the only arbitrator who sided with the tobacco giant.|

 |7||Nominated by investors in 3 cases; sat 4 times as President.||20 Essex Street Chambers (2011-) Norton Rose (1992-2011)||All concluded ECT cases, which involved Fortier, were investor-wins, including Yukos where he billed a staggering €1.7 million for his services as tribunal chair.
 For many years Fortier sat on company boards, including those of mining giants Alcan Inc. and Rio Tinto, where he developed a corporate world view.|

 |Charles Poncet (Switzerland)|